Abszoluto/myApi/README.md

-# Deploying to AWS EC2
+# Step-by-step on making the code works

 Log into your AWS account and create an EC2 instance (`t2.micro`), using the latest stable Ubuntu Linux AMI.